maxwe789/secretbook/README.md

 Secretbook
 ==========

-This is a Chrome app for Steganography on Facebook.

-Please note this code was hacked together at the last minute for a university project and will provide you no utility.
-Seriously.
-Stop looking now.

-Read my research paper on the project (https://dl.dropbox.com/u/6853624/secretbook-draft-1.pdf) and refer to my Javascript JPEG steganography library (https://github.com/owencm/js-steg) for actual resources.
+This is a fork of ownencm's secretbook with added integration to the facebook apis.

+Takes an image, uses steganography to add a hidden message during jpg encoding and adds to facebook.